 Selling a product in the automotive sector means tough competition.
 As technology advances, new products are constantly being developed and new sellers keep entering the market.
 The online automotive industry is rapidly gaining speed as more sales are generated on the web.
 To be successful, automotive businesses need to build a standout brand.

-A skilled copywriter with experience writing about automotive parts, accessories and services can help you create effective marketing tools that persuade customers to reach for their wallet.
+A skilled copywriter with experience writing about automotive parts and accessories or auto repair services can help you create effective marketing tools that persuade customers to reach for their wallet.

 In the increasingly competitive automotive marketplace, differentiating one seller from another has become extremely difficult.
 Consider these examples: